b3sser/cyberpunk-latex/README.md

 ## Feedback & Bugs
 I appreciate any feedback and bug reports on this project.
-Please open an issue on github, describing the issue and adding code snippets, screenshots (if needed) and information about your compiler
+Please open an issue on github, describing the bug and adding code snippets, screenshots (if needed) and information about your compiler